JesseAdjetey/timegeist-modular/README.md

 =============================================
-Malleabite: Modular Productivity & AI Scheduling
+Malleabite: Modular Productivity & AI Scheduling platform
 ==================================================

 Malleabite is a flexible, modular time-management and productivity web app.
 It helps you organize tasks, manage your calendar, set reminders, and boost productivity using proven techniques—all in a customizable, real-time environment powered by AI.